-Each motet is based on the corresponding chant for that Proper item.
+Each motet is based on the chant for that Proper item.
+Depending on the season of the church year Proper items appear or disappear, e.g., the alleluias are replaced by tracts during Lent.
 Sometimes the chant appears verbatim in phrases, sometimes it is paraphrased.
 In some motets one voice predominantly carries the chant while the other voices support it.
 In others, the chant appears in all voices at different times.

-The sequences are the tour de force of the Choralis Constantinus, requiring great keyboard improvisation skills or good plainsong interpretation and superb rhythmic sense by singers due to the complexity of the rhythm.
-Sequences were victims of the liturgical reforms of the Council of Trent for obvious reasons.
-If performed as intended, a sequence might last for 10-12 minutes.
-When coupled with the adjoining alleluia, the performance would be: alleluia-alleluia verse-sequence-alleluia.
-That would be quite the concert in the middle of a liturgical service!
-The sequences in the CC are set in alternatim style, meaning that only every other verse appears in polyphony.
-Mahrt (1970) theorized that the non-polyphonic verses were probably improvisations of the chant on the organ.
-The late Dr. Mary Berry of Cambridge University and noted Gregorian chant scholar was convinced that chant performance in the fifteenth century often took the form of long-held notes sung by the choir while the organist improvised.
-Berry’s theory and Mahrt’s thesis find common ground in the physical evidence left by Hans Buchner, organist at the Constance cathedral during the composition of the CC.
-Buchner’s relationship with Isaac is not clear, but it is known that he was a student of Paul Hofhaimer, organist for Maximilian’s chapel.
+The shorter motets (introits, alleluias, communions) are suitable for liturgical services, generally lasting between 1-4 minutes in length.
+The introits and alleluias are equally suitable for concert performance.
+The sequences are the tour de force of the Choralis Constantinus, due to their length and rhythmic complexity.
+Victims of the liturgical reforms of the Council of Trent, sequences might last for 10-12 minutes.
+When coupled with the adjoining alleluia the performance would be alleluia, alleluia verse, sequence, alleluia – quite the concert within the liturgical service!
+Isaac set every other verse in polyphony.
+Mahrt (1970) theorized that missing verses were probably improvisations of the chant on the organ.
+The late Dr. Mary Berry of Cambridge University and noted Gregorian chant scholar was convinced that chant performance at that time often took the form of long-held notes sung by the choir while the organist improvised.
+Berry and Mahrt’s theories are supported in the physical evidence left by Hans Buchner, organist at the Constance cathedral during the composition of the CC.
+Buchner and Isaac were connected as the former was a student of Paul Hofhaimer, organist for Maximilian’s chapel.
 Three sequences that occur in the CC – always polyphonic settings of the even-numbered verses – are in the same keys as Buchner’s settings of the odd-numbered verses of the same sequences.